-• Move the fellowship to the next site (allowing the proper Shadow player to place a new site if needed), add tokens to players reconcile his Ring-bea and there is the twilight pool (for the Shadow number of the new site, the region of that site, and the number of companions in the fellowship), and return to the Shadow phase(s).

-Or, reconcile your hand (just as the Shadow players did above).
+- Move the fellowship to the next site (allowing the proper Shadow player to place a new site if needed), add tokens to the twilight pool (both for the Shadow number of the new site and for the number of companions in the fellowship), and return to the Shadow phase(s). - Or, reconcile your hand (just as the Shadow players did above).
 Then the Shadow players discard all minions in play (and cards borne by them), and your turn ends.